vitoo/netbeans-base16-tomorrow-dark-theme/README.md

 - JavaSript
 - Java

-## Install
+## Installation

 Zip the config folder and import in NetBeans Options

-## Contribution
+## Contribution HowTo

-Edit this theme in NetBeans, export the theme and unzip the config folder.
+- Import this theme in NetBeans
+- Update the theme
+- Export it from NetBeans, unzip the 'config' folder and commit your change here :)